benevolently, strategically, and rotationally ranged laying hens and roosters

 Farm-bred, pasture raised laying hens with free range and variably diverse wild diets resulting is noticeably exceptional eggs with a boost of omega 3 fatty acids, beta-carotene, vitamins, and flavor.

-We’ve now raised chickens for seven years, a small flock of laying hens and a rooster being our first experience with actual backyard agriculture.
-Though we’ve expanded our operation to include over 120 birds, we maintain our ethic to keep them in naturally ideal conditions, from the bird’s eye view.
+We’ve now raised chickens for eight years, a small flock of laying hens and a rooster being our first experience with actual backyard agriculture.
+Though we’ve expanded our operation to include over 100 birds, we maintain our ethic to keep them in naturally ideal conditions, from the bird’s eye view.

 Our birds are given plentiful space to spread their wings, a natural environment throughout which to chase and forage food, and more than adequate companionship.
 We like to think that we owe that to our flocks in exchange for the joy and fertility that they bring to the farm and of course, for their special egg offerings.